mozilla-services/feuerwerk/README.md

 `python runner.py`

+You will be prompted to enter:

+* a name for the deployment
+* how many copies of your container to run at once
+* the name of the image (ie gcr.io/yetanothertest-219614/kintowe-loadtests)

 You should see output similar to the following:

 ```
+Please enter the name of the deployment (alphanumeric with no spaces): kintowe
+How many copies of the container do you want running?
+5
+What image are you using? (include full URL without http(s)://) gcr.io/yetanothertest-219614/kintowe-loadtests
 Loading our k8s config
 Creating API instance object for GCP
 Creating our deployment
-Running load test using 3 instance(s) of kintowe-loadtests image
+Running load test using 5 instance(s) of gcr.io/yetanothertest-219614/kintowe-loadtests image
 Load test completed
 Loadtest containers exited without errors
 Deployment deleted